RevenueHunt/docs/docs/tutorials/follow-up-emails-klaviyo.md

 ## Add Contacts to List

-Shop Quiz allows you to add contacts from the quiz directly to a **list** in Klaviyo.
+Shop Quiz: Product Recommendation Quiz allows you to add contacts from the quiz directly to a **list** in Klaviyo.
 To do that you’ll need to provide a **Private API Key**.

 1. To create a new Private Key for the Shop Quiz app login to your Klaviyo account.
 2. In account `Settings` open the `API Keys` tab and create a `new Private API Key`.